March 18, 2026

 Connection Message Framework: Lead with a specific, credible observation about their business.
 Do not pitch in the first message.
 Example: "Noticed you operate [X locations] — I work with restaurant groups on AI systems that reduce review response time and improve Google ratings.
 Not pitching — just curious if that's something on your radar this year."

 Content That Attracts Inbound: Post case studies showing before/after review ratings, share data on labor cost savings from scheduling AI, and create "Restaurant Operator's Guide to AI" style content that positions you as the go-to resource for this vertical.
 Restaurant operators who are curious about AI will find you when they search LinkedIn.
+For content strategy ideas, see our 50 LinkedIn content pillar ideas.

 Package Pricing Structure for Restaurant AI Services

 Rather than selling individual services, bundle your offerings into packages that map to restaurant operator personas.
 This increases average contract value and simplifies your sales process.
+For a broader framework on packaging and pricing, see our pricing guide.

 Starter Package — $1,500/month: Review response automation (up to 3 locations), social media content (3 posts/week per location), monthly performance report.
 Ideal for independent operators with 1-3 locations who want to test AI before committing to larger engagements.